 While your dough is chilling, melt the brown candy melts.

 Remove the houses from the fridge.
 Dip a lollipop stick, about ⅓” into the melted coating, then push it in until it’s about halfway into the bottom side of the house.
 Repeat this step for the remaining cake houses.

-Once all the sticks have been inserted, the cake pops are ready to be dipped!
-Dip the houses into brown candy coating, let the excess drip off and use toothpicks to carefully puncture any bubbles you may see.
+Once all the sticks have been inserted, dip the houses into brown candy coating, let the excess drip off and use toothpicks to carefully puncture any bubbles you may see.
 Place on the cake pop stand or Styrofoam block and let dry completely.

 If these cake pops will be decorated at a later time, arrange cake pops in large airtight containers in flat layers with a paper towel between each layer and refrigerate.
 Remove from the refrigerator at least 1-2 hours before decorating.
 Do not open the containers — leave them on a counter in room temperature without touching, opening or any kind of handling.
 This is so the condensation will gather and dry on the outside of the container rather than on the cake pops.
 Otherwise, you’ll have sticky cake pops.

 The best thing about this project: there’s no wrong way to decorate your cake pops.

 Begin by melting the white candy melts, then putting the candy coating into a plastic bag.
 Cut a tiny hole into the corner of the bag — presto, you’ve just created a DIY piping bag.